-The UW BIRCWH program is an NIH-funded institutional K12 grant mechanism that fosters mentored research career development of early career faculty (scholars) who wish to develop independent careers focused on women’s health or sex/gender differences research.
+The UW BIRCWH program is an NIH-funded institutional K12 grant mechanism that fosters mentored research career development of early-career faculty (scholars) who wish to develop independent careers focused on women’s health or sex/gender differences research.

 The UW BIRCWH program supports three scholars at any given time.
 Applications are accepted on an ongoing basis and will be considered as scholar positions become available.
-Availability of positions is dependent upon the number of scholars currently appointed.
+The availability of positions is dependent upon the number of scholars currently appointed.
 Applications are encouraged in anticipation of vacancies.
-A notice of availability will be distributed widely to ensure recruitment of a highly qualified, diverse group of candidates.
+A notice of availability will be distributed widely to ensure the recruitment of a highly qualified, diverse group of candidates.
 Potential applicants are encouraged to meet with the UW BIRCWH Program Manager prior to submitting a full application.

 The UW BIRCWH program is committed to building a diverse and inclusive learning environment.
-The program invites a highly-qualified pool of diverse candidates from across a wide spectrum of dimensions (gender, race, ethnicity, sexual orientation, discipline, etc.) who meet the eligibility requirements.
+The program invites a highly qualified pool of diverse candidates from across a wide spectrum of dimensions (gender, race, ethnicity, sexual orientation, discipline, etc.) who meet the eligibility requirements.

 - Be a US citizen or non-citizen national, or lawfully admitted for permanent residence;